Donate

 Say no to bacon, cheese, onion rings, and other calorie-laden burger toppings.
 If you want to add some interest, go with extra pickles or heart-healthy avocado.

-Ask about no-meat burger or sandwich options, such as the veggie burger at Burger King or the grilled cheese at In-N-Out Burger.
+Ask about a plant-based burger or sandwich options, such as the veggie burger at Burger King or the grilled cheese at In-N-Out Burger.

-Skip the fries.
+Skip the fries or go small.
 You’ll save hundreds of calories (510 calories for a large McDonald’s fries, 340 calories for a medium).

 Check out the kid’s menu.
-Junior and children’s-sized hamburgers usually have between 250-300 calories, making them a healthier choice.
+Junior and children’s-sized hamburgers usually have between 250 to 300 calories, often making them a better choice for keeping your portion size down.

 Healthier fast food burger options